tosdr/docs/dev/README.md

 description: Welcome to the Developer Documentation!
 ---

-# Welcome!
+# Welcome

-Here you can find all things you need to interact with ToS;DR or integrate it into your product.
+This space brings together everything you need to integrate with ToS;DR or run our software yourself.

-If you want to know how to host Phoenix, make sure you check out [README (1).md](<README (1).md> "mention").
-For all things API, check out [tos-dr-developers](tos-dr-developers/ "mention").

-We are happy to have you here!
-If you know what you are doing, why not help us by [contributing](https://github.com/tosdr)?
+## What's inside
+- [Self-Hosting Phoenix](self-hosting-phoenix/README.md) — current notes on deploying your own Phoenix instance, plus supporting material such as [useful SQL queries](self-hosting-phoenix/useful-sql-queries.md).
+- [ToS;DR Developers](tos-dr-developers/) — API reference material for interacting with our public services.

+## Get involved
+We welcome improvements to the tooling and the documentation itself.
+If you already know your way around the project, consider [contributing](https://github.com/tosdr).